Moshes-Abraham/clasp-wiki/Bug-in-Clasp-MPS-as-of-Oct-21,-2015.md

     clasp$  make clean; make

-On linux to build the clasp MPS version it requires at least 12GB of swap (yes, you read that correctly)
+On linux, to build the clasp MPS version, it requires at least 12GB of swap (yes, you read that correctly)

 See these instructions on how to increase your swap size: